mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Code Formatting

-- gofmt tool
+The `gofmt` tool formats source files in a standard way.
-  - uses tabs for indentation and spaces for alignment
+It uses tabs for indentation and spaces for alignment.

 ## VS Code Go Extension